Arcade-Shooter/GameBuild/README.md

   This is the repository for the acutal construction of the Arcade-Shooter Game

 ## Installations as a standalone file
-Navigate to the Main/Release branch \n
+Navigate to the Main/Release branch
-Download the zip by clicking the green code button and then clicking on download zip\n Extract the Zip file\n
+Download the zip by clicking the green code button and then clicking on download zip Extract the Zip file

 ### As an EXE
 Run the .exe file